itisaasim/Ecommerce-App/README.md

 - Products page is complete
 - added filters
 - color coding is finished
-- add to cart functionality not working
+- add to cart functionality working